kevinadhiguna/whatsapp_automation/README.md

 }

 # Points to Remember:
-1. Android Version and Whatsapp Version needs to taken care because code is written specific to versions. you can go to workers folder and edit files accordingly to change your platform version and activity class.
+1. Android Version and Whatsapp Version needs to be taken care because code is written specific to versions. you can go to workers folder and edit files accordingly to change your platform version and activity class.
 Like
 Current Code has: